• Ajmaline is an antiarrhythmic agent produced by the plant Rauvolfia serpentina. Why is it named after the Indian physician Hakim Ajmal Khan?

 IMG_20161015_161456 by Julie Freeman.
 Used under Creative Commons license

-• Vanillin goes with deserts.
+Vanillin goes with desserts.
 Chilli peppers go with salsa.
 But you can't have salsa without vanillin.

 Learn More